 Hyssop has been used for centuries as an antiseptic agent; one of its common uses as an essential oil is as a medicinal plant and aromatic herb.
-The word is even used in the Bible — in verse 7 of Psalm 51, it states, “Thou shalt purge me with hyssop, and I shall be clean.”
+Hyssop oil spiritual uses date back thousands of years ago.
+There’s even a hyssop oil Bible reference — in verse 7 of Psalm 51, it states, “Thou shalt purge me with hyssop, and I shall be clean.”

-For thousands of years, hyssop has been used as a purifier and cleanser; the Romans even used hyssop because they believed it helped protect them against plagues.
+What is hyssop and what is it used for?
+For thousands of years, hyssop has been an herb used as a purifier and cleanser; the Romans even used hyssop because they believed it helped protect them against plagues.
 Its reputation as a protector has led people to hang dried hyssop at their homes in order to keep out the evil eye or negativity.
 It has also been left at grave sights to protect the dead.

 The Hyssop Plant and Components

+Is hyssop same as lavender?
+No, it’s certainly not even though both produce pretty purplish blooms.
 Hyssop is a shrub that ranges from 12 to 24 inches in height.
 It has a woody stem that serves as the base, from which grow the straight branches.
-The leaves are dark-green, and the flowers are fragrant and colorful; in the summer months, the plant produces blue, pink and white flowers.
+The leaves are dark-green, and the flowers are fragrant and colorful; in the summer months, the plant produces purple-blue, pink and white flowers.

 Hyssop is part of the mint family, so it has a minty taste that can be rather intense when added to foods.
 It’s best to use the herb in smaller quantities when adding it to salads, broths or soups.
 The main components of hyssop oil include monoterpenes (cis-pinochamphone, trans-pinocamphone and beta-pinene) and sequiterpenes (germacrene and elemol); however, the chemical composition does vary depending on the plant’s growth stage when extracted.